Kingdom of Great Britain: George I: 1714–1727

 During his reign, George I spent only about half as much of his time overseas as had William III, who also reigned for thirteen years.
 Jeremy Black has argued that George wanted to spend even more time in Hanover: "His visits, in 1716, 1719, 1720, 1723 and 1725, were lengthy, and, in total, he spent a considerable part of his reign abroad.
 These visits were also occasions both for significant negotiations and for the exchange of information and opinion....The visits to Hanover also provided critics with the opportunity...to argue that British interests were being neglected....George could not speak English, and all relevant documents from his British ministers were translated into French for him....Few British ministers or diplomats...knew German, or could handle it in precise discussion."

 George I supported the expulsion of the Tories from power; they remained in the political wilderness until his great-grandson George III came to power in 1760 and began to replace Whigs with Tories.
 George I has often been caricatured in the history books, but according to his biographer Ragnhild Hatton:

 Age of Walpole: 1721–1742

 Robert Walpole (1676–1745) was a son of the landed gentry who rose to power in the House of Commons from 1721 to 1742.
 He became the first "prime minister", a term in use by 1727.
 In 1742, he was created Earl of Orford and was succeeded as prime minister by two of his followers, Henry Pelham (1743–1754) and Pelham's brother the Duke of Newcastle (1754–1762).
-Clayton Roberts summarizes Walpole's new functions:
+Clayton Roberts summarises Walpole's new functions: